-Mount Sunapee has begun collaborating with the Lake Sunapee Protective Association (LSPA) on NHDES Watershed Assistance Grants to improve overall management of the Lake Sunapee Watershed.
-We currently have an approved grant for a partnered project with LSPA that will address erosion issues along parking lot 1 and Beck Brook.
-We are currently in the permitting phase as of this submission.
-Mount Sunapee will continue to collaborate with LSPA on future grant requests by providing input on prospective projects and offer resources, as available, to complete approved projects.
-We will update future AOPs to include activities as related to the Lake Sunapee Watershed Management Plan.
+Mount Sunapee collaborates with the Lake Sunapee Protective Association (LSPA) regarding maintenance needs and potential projects to improve the overall management of the Lake Sunapee Watershed as well as working together to apply for NHDES Watershed Assistance Grants.
+We currently have an approved grant and approved permits for a partnered project with LSPA that will address erosion issues along parking lot 1 and Beck Brook.
+This project is currently scheduled to take place mid-August 2022.
+Mount Sunapee will continue to collaborate with LSPA on future grant requests by providing input on prospective projects and offer resources, as available so as not to impact operations, to complete approved projects.
+We will update future AOPs to include activities related to the Lake Sunapee Watershed Management Plan.